Magnific7/Blog/README.md

 * As a user, I can view the blog posts on the site.
 * As a user, I can comment on blog posts.
-* Leave a comment after signing in.
+* As a user, I can view the most recent posts
 * view the pitches I have created in my profile page.
 * comment on the different pitches and leave feedback.